 Edradour and I. The two of us have a love-hate relationship.
 Or I should say that I have a love-hate relationship with Edradour, since I don’t believe anyone in Pitlochry knows of my existence.
 Anyway, there was a point in time when it was only love.
 I vividly remember buying the Edradour 10yo.
 At that time it was one of the first bottles I ever bought that was a little bit of the beaten path.
 The smallest distillery in Scotland.
 Wow!
 It was still the early phase of my whisky adventure, so that label impressed me.
 And the whisky itself was good, so ever since that first buy, this distillery has held a special place in my whisky-heart.
 It remained that way for years, until I actually visited the distillery.

 Before you continue reading my story, let me explain the thinking behind this blog post.
 In order for me to really enjoy a whisky, a positive association helps a lot.
 For example: I’ve recently had a great experience visiting Benromach, so when I now drink one of their whiskies, it takes me back to that wonderful day.
 But when I now drink Edradrour, it takes me back to a disappointing day.
-So in a way, that visit has ruined the whisky for me.
 It’s just the way my mind works.
 Let’s continue…

 I visited Edradour in 2013 during my first trip to Scotland.
 When planning the trip, I actually went out of my way to make sure we could also visit this Pitlochry-based distillery.
 I really looked forward to visiting this small gem of the Scottish Highlands.
 A distillery that was acquired by Andrew Symington (of Signatory Vintage) in 2003, fulfilling his lifelong dream of owning his own distillery.
 There must be a lot of love in that place.

 The tour started in reverse order.
 I’m used to doing a tasting afterwards, but our rather large group of about 30 people was immediately steered into the old malt barn for a tasting.
 Dare to be different, I guess.
 We were offered one dram of Edradour 10yo and one dram of the Edradour Cream Liqueur.
-If anyone from a distillery is reading this: don’t offer a liqueur to your guests.
-They are there for the whisky.
-Just don’t do it.
+I wasn’t really into it.

 Credit where credit’s due